 The burden falls to creditors to take action to extract themselves from the stay.

 The stay has its limits

-The list of exceptions is long and many of the excluded actions are very specific and technical.
+The list of exceptions to the stay is long and many of the excluded actions are very specific and technical.
 See 11 U.S.C.
 362(b).

 But there are some biggies there too among the exceptions.